lupyuen/lupyuen.github.io/src/sensor.md

     (Like "uint8_t *[]" in C)

+So it's roughly equivalent to "char **argv" in C.

 [(More about C Pointers in Zig)](https://ziglang.org/documentation/master/#C-Pointers)

 We check the __Command-Line Argument__ passed to our program...